 Note: The benefits described here are not all inclusive and not all people will experience the effects described.
 I do not recommend that you replace medications with products or natural ingredients or that any of these ingredients should replace traditional first aid treatments.
 Please consult your physician before considering to do so and see if they feel it might be a good option for you to try if you’re wanting to treat a specific ailment, especially skin issues or wounds.
 This is just a helpful list of information I learned along the way and please remember that none of this has full scientific or government backing.

 Chamomile Flowers: The herb is thought to be very relaxing and is safe for children.
 It is believed to help with stress, depression, insomnia, sore muscles, and reduce anxiety.
 It also looks great in herb mixtures!

 Dark Cocoa Powder: This kitchen staple is rich in antioxidants which may help your skin too!
 It’s a natural skin softener and is thought to smooth out wrinkles by preventing free radicals from damaging the elastin.
 It’s easier to apply when mixed with yogurt or a water and sugar paste, although yogurt can feel really weird I must say.
 Also, don’t go hog wild or you might get a little unintended darkness under and around your nails and in any rough skin patches.
 I may have learned this the hard way. 😉

 Dead Sea Salts: Dead Sea Salts are known for their texture and beneficial minerals.
 They are believed to have calming properties, increase circulation (so it helps with pain and mobility), slow skin aging, and to be relaxing.
 I personally love their texture and commonly use a blend of different size salt crystals.
 Make sure to look closely at labels, because there are a lot of false claims that they’re using dead sea salts.

 Dendritic Salt: Although this is not a natural salt, it is often added to other salts because it absorbs and maintains fragrances.
 This helps a little Essential Oil go a lot further and minimize the chance of reactions due to using high quantities of oils.
 It doesn’t do anything amazing, but it definitely helps the bath salts you’re buying have a lot more bang for your buck when you like to just sink into a luscious smelling bath.

 Epsom Salt: Epsom Salt is used for a lot of home remedies, but I use it for the possible anti-inflammatory properties and because it’s so relaxing.
 It’s thought that stress depletes the magnesium in your body and since Epsom Salt is absorbed through the skin, and is actually a combination of magnesium and sulfates (not actually “salt”), it might be an ideal way to replenish those levels.
 It naturally helps to heal cuts and minor wounds too (not that I’m recommending you replace your first aid products).
-When used in a warm bath they are thought to help heal boils, lessen pain (although I really think that’s because you relax and it reduces inflammation, but I’m not a scientist), and it sure helps my cat scratches heal up faster. *smile* In my book it’s the second best natural “wonder drug”, close on the heals to honey.
+When used in a warm bath they are thought to help heal boils, lessen pain (although I really think that’s because you relax and it reduces inflammation, but I’m not a scientist), and it sure helps my cat scratches heal up faster. *smile* In my book it’s the second best natural “wonder drug”, close on the heels to honey.

-Eucalyptus Essential Oil: This oil is safe for children and people with sensitive skin.
+Eucalyptus Essential Oil: This oil is considered safe for children and people with sensitive skin.
 It has the same properties as the leaves, but in oil form it may also help you remain alert.
 There is a debate between the essential oil versus the leaves being the best at possibly helping with congestion, especially when used in a bath format, since it isn’t fresh, but I don’t foresee the debate ending anytime soon.
 It’s always a great excuse to try a bit of both to see what might help you. 🙂

 Eucalyptus leaves: This herb is thought to clear up lung congestion, improve circulation, and help with infections, while also acting as an antibacterial.
 Most believe that it mildly helps ease pain.
 Many herbalists recommend hanging a bundle of Eucalyptus Leaves in your shower, outside of the water stream itself (you’re just wanting to use the steam from the shower), and they believe that the steam will release the aromatic benefits of clearing congestion and sharpening the mind.